VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 {"metric":{"__name__":"ask","market":"NYSE","ticker":"GOOG"},"values":[1.23],"timestamps":[1583865146495]}
 ```

+Extra labels may be added to all the imported lines by passing `extra_label=name=value` query args.
+For example, `/api/v1/import/csv?extra_label=foo=bar` would add `"foo":"bar"` label to all the imported lines.

 Note that it could be required to flush response cache after importing historical data.
 See [these docs](#backfilling) for detail.